-Xing Liu is an associate for the firm's intellectual property practice group, where he focuses on patent prosecution.
-Xing holds a Bachelor’s in Mechanical Engineering and a Master’s in Architectural Engineering.
+Xing Liu is an associate in the firm's intellectual property practice group, where he focuses on patent prosecution.
+Xing holds a Bachelor’s Degree in Mechanical Engineering and a Master’s Degree in Architectural Engineering.
 During graduate school, he conducted research in developing advanced control strategies to minimize building energy consumption through energy modeling and simulation.
-He co-authored several peer-reviewed articles in this area and also presented a research paper at the Annual Conference of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+He co-authored several peer-reviewed articles in this area, and also presented a research paper at the Annual Conference of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

 Before law school, Xing worked as a mechanical engineer at a consulting engineering firm in Ohio, where he designed commercial heating, ventilation, and air conditioning (HVAC), plumbing, and fire protection systems.